-The development hereby permitted shall be carried out in accordance with the following approved plans and documents subject to compliance with other conditions of this permission:
+The development hereby permitted shall be carried out in accordance with the following approved plans and documents listed below subject to compliance with other conditions of this permission:

-Drawing No.s:

-A101 Barn Building Existing and Proposed Elevations and Proposed Layout dated as received 09 December 2020 A102 Poplars Farmhouse Layout dated as received 09 December 2020 A103 Piano Barn Layout dated as received 09 December 2020 A104 Site Plan dated as received 09 December 2020 A105 Location Plan dated as received 13 January 2021 Planning Supporting Statement dated as received 03 March 2021 Application Forms dated as received 09 December 2020
+Drawing No. A101 Barn Building Existing and Proposed Elevations and Proposed Layout dated as received 24 August 2021

+Drawing No. A102 Poplars Farmhouse Layout dated as received 24 August 2021

+Drawing No. A103 Piano Barn Layout dated as received 24 August 2021

+Drawing No. A104 Site Plan dated as received 24 August 2021

+Drawing No. A105 Location Plan dated as received 24 August 2021

+Planning Supporting Statement dated as received 24 August 2021 Application Forms dated as received 24 August 2021

-Reason: For the avoidance of doubt to ensure the development will not adversely affect the appearance of the locality, heritage assets, the amenities of neighbouring properties, or the safe and efficient use of the adjoining highway(s) in accordance with East Staffordshire Local Plan Policies SP1, SP8, SP24, SP25, SP27, SP35, DP1, DP3 and DP7, Newborough Neighbourhood Plan Policies SP1, SP2, SP4, HE4, CF3 and TA3, the Car Parking Standards SPD, the East Staffordshire Design Guide SPD and the National Planning Policy Framework.
+Reason: For the avoidance of doubt to ensure the development will not adversely affect the appearance of the locality, heritage assets, the amenities of neighbouring properties, or the safe and efficient use of the adjoining highway(s) in accordance with East Staffordshire Local Plan Policies SP1, SP8, SP24, SP25, SP27, SP35, DP1, DP3, DP5 and DP7, Newborough Neighbourhood Plan Policies SP1, SP2, SP4, HE1, HE4, CF3 and TA3, the Car Parking Standards SPD, the East Staffordshire Design Guide SPD and the National Planning Policy Framework.